EricssonResearch/EDHOC/draft-selander-ace-cose-ecdhe.md

 EDHOC has been analyzed in several other documents.
 An analysis of EDHOC for certificate enrollment was done in {{CertEnr}}, the use of EDHOC in LoRaWAN is analyzed in {{LoRa1}} and {{LoRa2}}, and the use of EDHOC in 6TiSCH is described in {{I-D.ietf-6tisch-dtsecurity-zerotouch-join}}.

 --- back

+# Use of CBOR and COSE in EDHOC {#CBORandCOSE}

+This Appendix is intended to simplify for implementors not familiar with CBOR and COSE.

+TBD

 # Test Vectors {#vectors}